HackYourFuture-CPH/program/courses/Backend/databases/week1/session-plan.md

 JOIN status s ON t.status_id = s.id
 WHERE u.name = 'John Doe';

--- 2. Find all users working on 'Deploy to production' -- #TODO - Add more users working on this task
+-- 2. Find all users working on 'Deploy Application' -- #TODO - Add more users working on this task
 SELECT u.name
 FROM user u
 JOIN user_task ut ON u.id = ut.user_id
 JOIN task t ON ut.task_id = t.id
-WHERE t.title = 'Create database schema';
+WHERE t.title = 'Deploy Application';

 -- 3. Find how many tasks each user is responsible for SELECT u.name, COUNT(ut.task_id) AS task_count
 FROM user u
 LEFT JOIN user_task ut ON u.id = ut.user_id
-GROUP BY u.name
+GROUP BY u.name;
-ORDER BY task_count DESC;

 -- 4. Find how many completed tasks each user has SELECT u.name, COUNT(t.id) AS completed_tasks
 FROM user u
 LEFT JOIN user_task ut ON u.id = ut.user_id
 LEFT JOIN task t ON ut.task_id = t.id AND t.status_id = 3
-GROUP BY u.name
-ORDER BY completed_tasks DESC;
+GROUP BY u.name -- Show what happens if we comment this line ORDER BY completed_tasks DESC;
 ```
 </details>